jonaseberle/euroscope-afv-wine/README.md

 As both the essential VATSIM ATC programs [EuroScope](https://www.euroscope.hu/) and [Audio for VATSIM](https://audio.vatsim.net/) are Windows-only (why?!), this uses `wine` as emulation layer.

+## Current state

+2022-02: This is incomplete.
+Audio for VATSIM does currently not run in neither wine 6 nor 7.
+Installing EuroScope in wine works though and runs fine.

+Recommendation: Support and use the freshly started Mac/Linux AfV client project [pierr3/VectorAudio](https://github.com/pierr3/VectorAudio).

 ## Remarks

 It installs the newest EuroScope beta version.
 We could make that an option if users need a choice there.